doug-harriman/motors/bmg4108-150hs/README.md

 ![Profiler Results](st-motor-profiler-results.PNG)

+# Hand Measured

+Phase-phase resistance measured with a DMM was 12.4 Ω

 > **Note**
 >
-> ST identified resistance is 1/2 the spec resistance.
+> Based on hand mesaurement, it looks like ST reports the single phase resistance, while the motor spec lists the phase-phase resistance.